fbpx

 Regenerative Medicine: We offer PRP stem cell therapy along with many of our orthopedic procedures, and as a stand-alone treatment.
 Ask about how regenerative medicine could benefit your pet’s condition.

 Below find a listing with explanation of the commonly performed surgeries, along with a link to the appropriate aftercare instructions.
+If you don’t see the surgery you seek on the list, we encourage you to contact us!

 Anterior/Cranial Cruciate Ligament (ACL, CCL)